CrowdHailer/command-line/README.md

 command-line
 ============

-This is to describe the terminal command that we used and learn in our first week at Makers Academy.
+This is to describe the terminal command that we used and learnt in our first week at Makers Academy.
 The commands included are

 1. cp